Homemade Sloppy Joe Recipe (turkey or beef)

 A zesty mixture of ground turkey (or beef), bell peppers, and onions with an easy ketchup-based sauce, this sloppy Joe recipe is tasty and always hits the spot.
 It’s great for weeknight dinners or for casual get-togethers.

-Why ground turkey instead of beef?
-I just try to cut down on fat and calories whenever possible, and using ground turkey instead of beef is an easy way to accomplish that.
-It’s hard to tell the difference in these sloppy Joes.
+Uses turkey or beef.
+Why use ground turkey instead of beef?
+Using ground turkey instead of beef cuts down slightly on calories and fat.
+It’s hard to tell the difference in flavor, especially in these sloppy Joes.
 If I’m making a large batch, sometimes I use half turkey and half beef.
+Feel free to use whatever you prefer.

 - Ground Turkey or Beef: It’s really up to you which one you choose.
 Sometimes I even use a mixture of the two especially if I’m making it for a crowd.
 Choose a leaner cut of beef, such as ground round to cut down on grease.